-If parents have a concern about the school, we would urge them to contact us directly and in private to resolve the matter.
+If parents have a concern about the school, we urge them to contact us directly and in private to resolve the matter.
 If an issue cannot be resolved in this way, the school complaints procedure should be followed.
 Sharing complaints on social media is unlikely to help resolve the matter, but can cause upset to staff, pupils/students and parents, also undermining staff morale and the reputation of the school (which is important for the pupils/students we serve).

 Many social media platforms have a minimum age of 13 (note that WhatsApp is 16+), and schools regularly deal with issues arising on social media involving pupils/students under the age of 13.
 We ask parents to respect age ratings on social media platforms wherever possible and not encourage or condone underage use.
-It is worth noting that Online Harms regulation is likely to require more stringent age verification measures over the coming years.